 Modern Slavery and Human Trafficking Statement

-This is the second Modern Slavery and Human Trafficking (MSHT) statement CMS Cepcor Ltd has issued and is made pursuant to Section 54 of the Modern Slavery Act 2015.
+This is the fourth Modern Slavery and Human Trafficking (MSHT) statement CMS Cepcor Ltd has issued and is made pursuant to Section 54 of the Modern Slavery Act 2015.

 CMS Cepcor Ltd operates in line with its core values of honesty, respect, integrity, expertise, quality and sustainability.
 As such, the company has a zero-tolerance approach to modern slavery and human trafficking within both its operations and supply chain.